tomeichlersmith/denv/docs/src/manual/denv.md

 (for example, podman is checked before docker and apptainer is checked before singularity).
 In addition, since the configuration of podman on some computing clusters is not supportive of denv and apptainer is installed on these clusters, apptainer is checked before podman.
+This leads to the following order of priority currently within denv when `DENV_RUNNER` is not defined.

+1. apptainer
+2. singularity
+3. podman
+4. docker

 # FILES